-When it comes to chicken, thighs are where it’s at.
+When it comes to chicken, thighs are where it's at.
 They have the most flavor and are the easiest to cook.
-The skin gets super crispy and the cooking time is much more forgiving than breasts.
-This recipe couldn’t get any easier and produces chicken thighs with crispy skin, absolutely delicious fingerling potatoes that cook in a natural sauce that is formed with the juices from the chicken.
+The skin gets super crispy and the cooking time is much more forgiving than with chicken breasts.
+These baked chicken thighs couldn't get any easier!
+This recipe produces chicken thighs with crispy skin, absolutely delicious fingerling potatoes that cook in a natural sauce that is formed with the juices from the chicken.
 Thyme and shallots are added for even more aromatic flavors.

 Season the chicken on both sides and place right on top of the potatoes.
-Bake at a high temperature get the skin super crispy, then lower down to 350 for the remaining cook time until the chicken is cooked through.
+Bake for 20 minutes at a high temperature of 450 degrees to get the skin super crispy, then lower the temperature down to 350 degrees for the remaining cook time of about 20-30 minutes or until the chicken is cooked through.

-Place the potatoes on the plate with a chicken thigh or two, then drizzle some of the natural sauce over the top.
+Once cooked, serve the potatoes with a chicken thigh or two, then drizzle some of the natural sauce over the top.
+Yum!

 - 1 shallot sliced